Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Trail through Aokigahara Forest in Kawaguchiko, Japan

-Get off the bus at the Herb Hall stop (and visit the Herb Hall, if so inclined).
+Get off the bus at the Herb Hall stop (and visit the hall, if so inclined).
 Hop on a Red Line bus around the lake to the Kawaguchiko Natural Living Center for more incredible views of Fuji across the lake.

 Colorful flowers on gloomy day at Kawaguchiko, Japan